Thermodynamics of the $S=1/2$ hyperkagome-lattice Heisenberg antiferromagnet: Model and methods

+It is worth noting that the hyperkagome lattice has similarities with the two-dimensional kagome lattice (corner-sharing triangles in two dimensions), as well as with the three-dimensional pyrochlore lattice (corner-sharing tetrahedrons in three dimensions), which could be considered the ``mother" crystal structure, see Fig.~\ref{rrfig1}.
+An important property is that all three lattices support dispersionless (flat) one-magnon bands.
+The shortest closed loop on the hyperkagome lattice beyond the triangles is a decagon; it involves ten bonds.
+The shortest cycle on the kagome and pyrochlore lattices beyond the triangles is a hexagon; it involves six bonds.
+Since the even regular polygon (decagon or hexagon) is surrounded by equilateral triangles, one expects a localized-magnon state, which lives on a decagon or hexagon, and belongs to a flat band, for more details see Refs.~\cite{derzhko2007,derzhko2015}.

+In the remaining part of this section, we briefly explain the exploited methods: Numerics for finite-size lattices and high-temperature series complemented with the entropy-method interpolation.
+Here, we only report the key elements necessary to state our results in Sec.~\ref{s3}.

+First, we determine numerically temperature dependencies for periodic lattices of $N=12$ sites (exact diagonalization) and $N=24,\,36$ sites (finite-temperature Lanczos method); for a similar study of the $S=1/2$ pyrochlore-lattice Heisenberg antiferromagnet see Refs.~\cite{chandra2018,derzhko2020}.
+Since the unit cell for the hyperkagome lattice contains 12 sites, finite-lattice numerics is restricted to one unit cell \cite{lawler2008f} and two or three unit cells arranged as a chain.
+Within the finite-temperature Lanczos method, the sum over an orthonormal basis in the partition function is replaced in a Monte-Carlo fashion by a much smaller sum over $R$ random vectors where each random vector is employed for a trace estimation \cite{JaP:PRB94}.
+In the present study we take $R = 200$ for $N = 24$ and $R = 20$ for $N = 36$.
+More details about finite-lattice calculations can be found in Refs.~\cite{JaP:PRB94,ScS:IRPC10,SRS:PRR20,spin:258,richter2010spin}.
+Our numerical results for finite-size lattices are reported and discussed in Sec.~\ref{s3}.

-As have been mentioned above, in our study we use the high-temperature series expansion up to 16th order, which was reported in Ref.~\cite{singh2012}, see series expansion coefficients for $\ln Z$ and the uniform structure factor in Table~I of Ref.~\cite{singh2012}.
-On the other hand, we employ the Magdeburg HTE code developed mainly by Lohmann~\cite{schmidt2011,lohmann2014} (which is freely available at http://www.uni-magdeburg.de/jschulen/HTE/) in an extended version up to 13th order to check the series of the specific heat and the static uniform susceptibility.
-Our results coincide with those of Ref.~\cite{singh2012}.
+Second, we utilize the high-temperature series expansion up to 16th order, which was reported in Ref.~\cite{singh2012} (the Magdeburg HTE code \cite{schmidt2011,lohmann2014} yields the same series of the specific heat and the static uniform susceptibility, however, only up to 13th order), and employ the entropy method \cite{bernu2001,misguich2005,bernu2015} to obtain temperature dependencies at all temperatures for infinite lattice.